GuanyaoLI/STGNN/README.md

 # STGNN -DJD (Spatial-Temporal Graph Neural Network considering Dynamic and Joint Dependency)

 ## About
-Implementation of the paper A Data-Driven Spatial-Temporal Graph Neural Network for Docked Bike Prediction.
+Implementation of the paper [A Data-Driven Spatial-Temporal Graph Neural Network for Docked Bike Prediction].

 Thanks for your attention to this work.
 More details will be released soon.

 ## Installation
 Requirements

- - Python 3.6 (Recommend Anaconda)
+ - Python 3.7 (Recommend Anaconda)
  - pytorch 1.8.1

 ## Description